wintercounter/phrame/README.md

 In case you're building a multi-(site/color) solution, or just need to make the environment configurable, you may end up having multiple configuration files.

-**Phrame** comes with multiple solutions to easier manage these options/values.
+**Phrame** comes with multiple solutions to manage these options/values easily.

 ## `@function _config(key[, value])`

 - `key` The key of the config property (size.small)
 - `value` (optional): any

-> **Good to know:** key is optional too.
+> **Good to know:** in fact, key is optional too.
 Returns full config object.
 Good for debugging purposes.

 > **Good to know:** this is just a shorthand function, `_config-set` and `_config-get` is available too.